hbctraining/Investigating-chromatin-biology-ChIPseq/lessons/10_automation_new.md

 align_final=chipseq/results/bowtie2/${base}_final.bam
 ```

 Creating these variables makes it easier to see what is going on in a long command.
 For example, we can now use `align_sam` instead of `/results/bowtie2/${base}.sam`.
-In addition, if there is a need to change the output diretory or the genome being aligned to, the change needs to be made just in one location instead of throughout the script.
+In addition, if there is a need to change the output directory or the genome being aligned to, the change needs to be made just in one location instead of throughout the script.

 ### Keeping track of tool versions